HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   )
 }}

+CLS remains one of the more uneven metrics across platforms, reflecting challenges in managing late-loading content, embeds, and dynamic layouts.

+Wix again shows the strongest year-over-year improvement (around +8%), followed by Duda (~+4%), then Joomla and 1C-Bitrix (each around +3%).
+Other platforms show little change, while Weebly experiences a notable decline (about -8%).
+Overall, CLS outcomes seem to depend heavily on implementation discipline, not just platform choice.

 ### Interaction to Next Paint (INP)

 Interaction to Next Paint measures how responsive a page feels across all user interactions, not just at initial load.
-Compared with LCP and CLS, INP improvements are modest, underscoring how difficult it is to manage JavaScript, long tasks, and third-party scripts.

-In 2025, 1C-Bitrix leads in INP improvement (about +10%), followed by Squarespace and Duda (around +6%), Joomla and Tilda (about +5%), and Drupal (+3%).
-Weebly again sees a decline (-3%).
-Across the board, no CMS consistently delivers excellent INP at scale, suggesting that interaction latency remains a shared problem.

 {{ figure_markup(
   image="mobile-year-over-year-cms-inp-performance.png",